smarnach/pyexiftool/docs/source/examples.rst

 Setting Tags
 ------------

-* setting date and time of some files to current time, overwriting file, but preserving original mod date
+* Setting date and time of some files to current time, overwriting file, but preserving original mod date

     .. code-block::